The da Vinci system is a pioneering surgical robot that increases accuracy during operations.

 What is the da Vinci robot?

-In 2015, we become the first hospital in England to use the latest model: the da Vinci Xi.
+In 2015, we become the first hospital in England to use the latest model: the da Vinci Xi, followed by the acquisition of a second in 2018.
 This advanced version also offers a magnified 3D view inside a patient, with robotic arms that move independently from the main robot.

 This means surgeons can operate on several different areas of the body at once, which is often needed when dealing with advanced cancers.